 PC: A Disease of Limited Mobility and Pain

-The potential for rapamycin in PC was discovered by leading scientists and geneticists in the field of PC research who elucidated a direct mechanism of action of mTOR inhibitors on translationally repressing the mutant keratin genes which are the root cause of PC.
+The potential for rapamycin in PC was discovered by leading scientists and geneticists in the field of PC research who demonstrated a direct mechanism of action of mTOR inhibitors on translationally repressing the mutant keratin genes which are the root cause of PC.

 Able and willing to comply with all protocol-required activities

 Pachyonychia Congenita Project

 PC Project is the leading patient advocacy group for PC, connecting patients, researchers, and physicians throughout the world in a united effort to help those with Pachyonychia Congenita.